China–Iran relations: Mongol Yuan

 A large number of Central Asian and Persian soldiers, experts, and artisans were recruited by the Mongol empire Yuan dynasty of China.
-Some of them, known as semu ("assorted officials") occupied important official posts in the Yuan state administration.
-One of the most famous settlers from Persia was Sayyid Ajjal Shams al-Din Omar, who is identified as an ancestor of many Chinese Hui lineages and that of Yunnan's Panthay Hui population.
+Some of them, known as semu ("assorted officials"), occupied important official posts in the Yuan state administration.
+One of the most famous settlers from Bukhara was Sayyid Ajjal Shams al-Din Omar, who is identified as an ancestor of many Chinese Hui lineages and that of Yunnan's Panthay Hui population.
 His most famous descendant was Zheng He, who became the Ming dynasty's most famous explorer.

+Han Chinese general Guo Baoyu campaigned with Genghis in Central Asia against the Khwarezmian Empire, and his grandson Guo Kan campaigned under Hulagu at the Nizari fortresess of Maymundiz and Alamut, as well as at Baghdad in 1258 in Iraq.
+They were direct descendants of Guo Ziyi.